leojpod/elm-tailwindcss-parcel-starter/README.md

 `tailwind.config.js` file is changed or one of the CSS file inside `src/css/` does.
 Lastly, `npm run css:prod` will activate tailwind's purging and remove from the generated CSS any tailwind rule that is not used.

+**_NOTE:_** with tailwindcss v3 and the Just-in-time mode, I had to add the `SAFELISTING` trick to preserve my work workflow.
+I usually start with a rough UI that I make in elm, then I jump in the dev-tools of my browser and fine tune the classes.
+The `safelist` trick allows to "force" the JIT to generate all the classes so that I can keep tweaking stuff in my web-browser.

 ### Build the rest with parcel